How to Season Miriam’s Earthen Cookware

 - You can start cooking.
 Follow special advise below for the first 4-6 uses.

+If this is your first time seasoning and using clay – and – you have purchased multiple pots, consider seasoning and learning on one pot, then season the remainder pots.
 There are many clay pot seasoning techniques on the Internet.
 If you have pots from MEC, use these instructions.
 WikiHow has a seasoning example with one of Miriam’s pots.
 You can use the same broth to season multiple pots.
 Just add 1 cup of water.